jimdiew/jim-bio/README.md

 ### Hello World! 👋

-- 🌱 Currently studying programming @ TECLAB and doing a Fullstack mentorship by @undefinedschool
+- 🌱 Currently studying programming @ TECLAB
 - :metal: Looking to collaborate on projects
 - 🤓 Native in spanish, fluent in english and I know a little bit of japanese